rbagrin/Zelt-Mobile-Test/README.md

 ## Requirements
 - [ ] use any Mobile Framework you are comfortable with
-- [ ] pages required: /login, /superheroes (the list of heroes), /superheroes/:id - superhero details page
+- [ ] pages required: /login, /superheroes (the list of heroes), (optional /superheroes/:id - superhero details page)
 - [ ] home page should list all the superheroes (can use a list, a table, cards or whatever you think it would look nice and would do the job)
 - [ ] on the hompage you should be able to add a new superhero
-- [ ] on the superhero page you should be able to delete that superhero
-- [ ] on each superhero page add some images of that superhero (no need to save that image in the backend, can be a static public file)
 - [ ] if not logged in - only the login page is available
-- [ ] your code should be tested

 ## Tips and advices
 * Feel free to design the pages you are creating as you wish.
 We will also appreciate the creativity, not only the code.